It is often claimed that high salaries attract better politicians. But is it true?

 There is some research showing higher salaries attract better-educated politicians though the evidence is mixed.

-In Brazil, for example, a pay rise for local politicians improved both education levels and work rates of legislators, according to a 2008 study
+In Brazil, for example, a pay rise for local politicians improved both the education levels and work rates of legislators, according to a 2008 study.

 In Finland, higher salaries resulted in more female candidates with higher educational achievements but didn’t improve the quality of male candidates.